 Once my paint was dry I used a piece of 120 grit sandpaper and distressed the edges.

 Here’s a short video to show you how to use chalk paint and distress your furniture.
 How to use chalk paint

-Once the paint dried I applied a coat of matte Clear to protect it from water marks.
+Once the paint dried I applied a coat of matte clear to protect it from watermarks.

-Thanks for for subscribing to my blog.
+Thanks for subscribing to my blog.
 If you would like more painting trick and tips follow me on Facebook where I post my weekly projects.
 If you’re not signed up for my blog click HERE we don’t want you to miss out on all the fun!